 Inclusive police reform in Kyrgyzstan

-Supporting conflict and gender-sensitive interventions
+Supporting conflict-sensitive and gender-sensitive interventions

 Since 2010 Saferworld has been supporting civil society organisations in southern Kyrgyzstan and northern Tajikistan to put conflict-sensitive and gender-sensitive approaches into practice in their work.
 We provide training, consultancy, and mentoring on conflict sensitivity, conflict analysis, and security sector reform, building the capacity of local civil society within Central Asia.

 Rising powers in Central Asia

 In addition, we are collaborating with a group of British universities on a project that examines how China, India, Turkey, and Russia’s policies and practices affect conflict management in Central Asia.

 This work has been funded by the Foreign and Commonwealth Office, the European Union Delegation to the Kyrgyz Republic, the US Department of State, US Institute of Peace, and the Department of Foreign Afrairs, Trade and Development of Canada.